 Contacting You Soon After Your Accident

 You may be surprised to learn that insurers may contact you with an offer almost immediately after receiving your claim.
-Why would they contact you if one of their strategies is to delay the process?
+Why would they contact you if one of the Insurance Company Settlement Tactics is to delay the process?
 There are a few reasons you may get an early offer:

 - The insurer knows that you have a very strong case and wants you to accept a low offer.